-Papers will be judged on novelty, significance, correctness, and clarity.
-We expect all papers to provide enough detail to enable the reproducibility of their experimental results.
-We encourage authors to make both the tools and data publicly available.
+Papers will be judged on novelty, significance, technical correctness, clarity, and ethics.
+We expect submissions to include enough detail to support the reproducibility of experimental results, and we strongly encourage authors to make tools and datasets publicly available whenever possible.

 Anonymization: Papers must be properly anonymized—author names/affiliations must not appear, refer to your own prior work in third person, avoid titles matching public technical reports, and anonymize bibliographies appropriately.
 Papers not properly anonymized may be rejected without review.